dotlang/language/doc/RFE.md

 - a new section in core will be added (besides array and map) to exaplain loop.
 How do we treat break and continue and break/continue in multiple levels?

-? - Now that everything is a reference, returning a tuple just to return more than one thing might be inefficient. let developer return multiple items: `return x,y` (2 refs) instead of `return {x,y}` (3 refs) the only reason would be efficiency. this makes sense. what would be affected?
+Y - Now that everything is a reference, returning a tuple just to return more than one thing might be inefficient. let developer return multiple items: `return x,y` (2 refs) instead of `return {x,y}` (3 refs) the only reason would be efficiency. this makes sense. what would be affected?